 FOCUS ON FISH

-An overview for the 2020 Sojourn is coming soon, but here are the draft planned stretches being paddled & camping locations:
+An overview for the 2021 will be available in the spring 2021, but here are the draft planned stretches being paddled & camping locations:

-- Friday, June 26: paddle Easton, Pa. to Riegelsville, N.J.
-No camping, sojourn over.
+- Friday, June 25: paddle Easton, Pa. to Riegelsville, N.J.
+Camping location TBD.

 Getting on Board: